Jussie Smollett Memes Flood Social Media After His Arrest

 — Newsweek (@Newsweek) February 21, 2019

-Smollett reportedly turned himself into Chicago Police on Wednesday.
+Smollett reportedly turned himself in to Chicago police on Wednesday.
 After releasing a statement, he was taken into police custody shortly after.
-Chicago Police told TMZ that he is in the custody of detectives and will be arraigned on Thursday, following a news conference.
+Chicago police told TMZ that he is in the custody of detectives and will be arraigned on Thursday, following a news conference.

 The attack was reportedly set for January 29 because that was when the Osundairo brothers were scheduled to leave for Nigeria.
-The brothers claim they didn’t know about the hate crime letter that Smollett allegedly created himself, and remain that they did not intend to participate in a hate crime.
+The brothers claim they didn’t know about the hate crime letter that Smollett allegedly created himself, and maintain that they did not intend to participate in a hate crime.

-The actor’s attorneys, Todd Pugh and Victor Henderson released a statement regarding their client’s fate on Wednesday.
+The actor’s attorneys, Todd Pugh and Victor Henderson, released a statement regarding their client’s fate on Wednesday.

 “Like any other citizen, Mr. Smollett enjoys the presumption of innocence, particularly when there has been an investigation like this one where information, both true and false, has been repeatedly leaked,” the attorneys wrote.
 “Given these circumstances, we intend to conduct a thorough investigation and to mount an aggressive defense.”